ta223dh/java-todo-rest-api/README.md

-# Java Todo Test API
+# Java Todo REST API

 A simple REST service for a task board that allows users to create and manage different lists of tasks, with data persisted across devices.